cefjoeii/mern-crud/README.md

 npm run build
 ```

-It creates a folder named *public* on the root directory.
+It re-creates a folder named *public* on the root directory.
 This is where the production-ready front-end of the web application resides.
-It can now be directly viewed through the *main server* without running the React development server.

 ## To Do